Isaiah 65, 23-25

 Sometimes it does: relief all round.
 Sometimes it doesn’t: quick, get something else, make an IOU, rearrange.
 It’s not so bad if it’s something for an adult, worse if it’s for a little child.
 ‘Has Father Christmas forgotten me?’

 How much more do we hope for and long for the day Isaiah promised, no more hurt in all my holy mountain… This gift is way overdue, 3,000 years in the post!

 We are grown-ups; we know that God has not forgotten us like some second class Father Christmas.
 We may have misunderstood God's timetable, but His intentions are clear, He does not want anyone to hurt anymore.

 Something to do

-That last present you can’t think what to get; look in the Christian Aid gift catalogue, or whichever one you have at hand, go onto the web site.
-Buy your loved ones a lama, or 100 school dinners, or a pot of worms.
+That last present you can’t think what to get; look in the Christian Aid gift catalogue, or whichever one you have at hand, go onto the website.
+Buy your loved ones a llama, or 100 school dinners, or a pot of worms.

 They will laugh and wave it about the same as they will any other present.
-But this way someone else will too.
-Some years ago my sister bought me a lama, (my mum was a bit concerned about where it would sleep...)
-I can’t remember what else I got that year, but I often think about my lama and the family I share him with.
+But this way someone else will, too.
+Some years ago my sister bought me a llama, (my mum was a bit concerned about where it would sleep...)
+I can’t remember what else I got that year, but I often think about my llama and the family I share him with.

 Something to pray